awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-athena.md

 ## Generate the CloudFormation template using the console<a name="flow-logs-generate-template-console"></a>

 After the first flow logs are delivered to your S3 bucket, you can integrate with Athena by generating a CloudFormation template and using the template to create a stack\.

+**Requirements**
++ You must select a Region that supports AWS Lambda and Amazon Athena\.
++ The Amazon S3 buckets must be in the selected Region\.

 **To generate the template using the console**